 Step 1: Use the EWG (Environmental Working Group) databases to check on products you are already using.

 Use the Skin Deep database and Healthy Cleaning database (there’s also an app for both) to check the rankings on the products you are currently using.
 Using these databases, you are able to see exactly what risks each product posed and find out which chemicals in each were considered harmful.
+This will be foundational in moving toward a “toxin free” future.

 Step 2: Use the EWG databases to find healthier alternatives.

 In the event that you need to find a healthier replacement for any product, use the EWG to find “A” rated products, or EWG verified products.
 These are considered safe to use.
 Luckily, many brands, like Beauty Counter, have moved toward making ALL of their products safer.
+There are also tons of toxic free home products out there now.

 Step 3: Ensure that you choose healthier products by having them sent to you.